 Quantitative Concern Levels.
-ISS' quantitative screen will produce two concern results: (i) an "Initial Quantitative Concern" level and (ii) an "Overall Quantitative Concern" level.
+ISS' quantitative screen will produce two results: (i) an "Initial Quantitative Concern" level and (ii) an "Overall Quantitative Concern" level.
 The Initial Quantitative Concern level is determined by the results of the three primary screening measures: RDA, MOM, and PTA.
 The "Overall Quantitative Concern" level reflects the final concern level for the quantitative screen, which may or may not have been impacted by the FPA results, as described below.

-The Overall Quantitative Concern will be the indicator for any pay-for-performance misalignment necessitating an in-depth qualitative evaluation.
-A Low Overall Quantitative Concern level generally indicates long-term alignment between CEO pay and company performance.
+The Overall Quantitative Concern, which will display a Low, Medium or High result, will be the indicator for any pay-for-performance misalignment necessitating an in-depth qualitative evaluation.
+A Low concern generally indicates long-term alignment between CEO pay and company performance.
 A Medium concern indicates a moderate misalignment and a High concern indicates a more severe misalignment.
-Every Medium and High Overall Quantitative Concern receives a subsequent in-depth qualitative evaluation.
+Every Overall Quantitative Concern that is a Medium or High result receives a subsequent in-depth qualitative evaluation.
 A Low concern does not automatically receive an in-depth qualitative evaluation, although ISS may conduct the evaluation at its discretion.
 See the "Qualitative Evaluation" section below for more information.